SS Tobruk: Description

 Empire Builder was built by William Gray & Sons Ltd, West Hartlepool.
 She was yard number 1123.
 Empire Builder was launched on 19 November 1941 and completed in January 1942.

 The ship was 430 ft long, with a beam of 56 ft 2 in and a depth of 35 ft 2 in.
 She was propelled by a triple expansion steam engine which had cylinders of 24+1/2 in, 42 in and 70 in bore by 48 in stroke.
 The engine was built by Central Marine Engine Works, West Hartlepool.
 It could propel her at 9.5 kn Empire Builder was listed on Lloyds Register as having a GRT of 7,090 and a NRT of 5,050.
 Tobruk was listed on Lloyds Register as having a GRT of 7,048 and a NRT of 4,977.
 Her DWT was 10,500.

 Career

 Empire Builder's port of registry was West Hartlepool.
-On completion, she was handed over to the Polish Government on 30 January 1942 and renamed Tobruk, after participation of Polish troops in defence of Tobruk.
+On completion, she was handed over to the Polish Government on 30 January 1942 and renamed Tobruk, after participation of Polish Independent Carpathian Rifle Brigade in defence of Tobruk.
 Her port of registry was changed to Gdynia.
 Tobruk was owned by the Polish government and operated under the management of Gdynia America Line, in charter of War Transport Administration.
+The first captain was Bronisław Hurko.